 That Betta fish can live in dirty water is also not true.

-People may think the habitat where Betta fish came from are muddy dirty bodies of water.
+People may think the habitat where Betta fish came from is muddy dirty bodies of water.
 Rice paddies, marsh areas, irrigation canals, and shallow streams are the original homes of betta fishes in Southeast Asia.

 These were part of a big network of water which had constant turnover.
 These huge networks of water systems diluted whatever wastes and rotting material were present.